sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-card/ui5-webcomponents-react-card.md

     </div>
     ```

-2. Now the `Card` has a header area, but the `font-family` of the content area differs from the `Card` header.
-All UI5 Web Components for React components use the same styling, this includes `font-family`, `color`, etc.

-     Add the `Text` import to your `MyApp.tsx` file.
+3. Our template applies the SAP defined `font-family` for all texts that don't implement `font-family` themselves. (see `index.css` file)
+   To enable this on a single text without using CSS, you can use the `Text` component.
+Let's wrap the text content of the `Card` inside the `Text` component:

     ```TypeScript / TSX
     import { Card, CardHeader, Text } from "@ui5/webcomponents-react";
     ```

-    And wrap the text within the `Text` component.

     ```TypeScript / TSX
     <div>